 - A period placed incorrectly in a math formula could cause incorrect dollar amounts to be charged on a customer’s e-commerce site.

-- Your code may not prevent SQL Injection… meaning the data your code retrieves is susceptible to deletion or viewing by unauthorized parties.
+- Your code may not prevent SQL Injection, meaning the data your code retrieves is susceptible to deletion or viewing by unauthorized parties.

-Simply put, General Liability offers coverage for claims that involve injury to a person’s body, damage to property, and personal or advertising injury (think slander, or defamation of character).
-Technology E&O, on the other hand, covers claims related to mistakes made while a service was being provided that resulted in financial loss or damage (but did not result in bodily injury or property damage.)
+These situations, while not covered by General Liability, are all examples of what would be covered by a Technology E&O Policy.
+Simply put, General Liability offers coverage for claims that involve injury to a person’s body, damage to property, and personal or advertising injury (such as slander or defamation of character).
+Technology E&O, on the other hand, covers claims related to mistakes made while a service was being provided that resulted in financial loss or damage.

 “As a startup organization the advice and insight from Insurancefortechs.com was invaluable.
-Thanks for doing a great job.”Integral IT Consulting, LLC
+Thanks for doing a great job.” – Integral IT Consulting, LLC (Columbia, SC)